angularcircle/orchid.software/source/en/docs/quickstart.md

 ```

 Now our utility is displayed on the left menu and is active when visiting.
-Navigation is carried out not only through transitions from the menu but also through bread crumbs,
+Navigation might be carried out not only through transitions from the menu but also through breadcrumbs.
-to add them to our screen you need to add a new ad in the `routes/breadcrumbs.php` by route name.
+To add them to our screen you will need to update its route in the `routes/platform.php` file.

 ```php
 use App\Orchid\Screens\EmailSenderScreen;